Android-TPL-energy-consumption/CrashlyticsCrashReporting/README.md

 To use it, make sure you have `adb` installed and an Android device with dev mode plugged-in.

+## Configuration

+Please note that only Firebase Crashlytics has been included in this application; we did not include Google Analytics SDK in it.

 ## Credits

 [https://github.com/rsain/Android-TPLs](https://github.com/rsain/Android-TPLs)